Elvis '68 Comeback Special

 THE SEGMENTS

 Six distinct segments, each showcasing a different side of Elvis.
-Click any to watch.
+Click any to watch — they auto-play in order.

 THE STORY

 By 1968, Elvis Presley was at a crossroads.
 After years of making formulaic Hollywood movies, his cultural relevance had waned.
-The Beatles, the Rolling Stones, and the counterculture movement had transformed popular music, and Elvis seemed like a relic of a bygone era.
+The British Invasion, Motown, and the counterculture movement had transformed popular music, and Elvis seemed like a relic of a bygone era.
 His records weren't charting, and he hadn't performed live since 1961.

 NBC approached Elvis about doing a Christmas television special.
 Colonel Tom Parker envisioned a simple holiday show — Elvis singing Christmas carols in a tuxedo.
 But producer/director Steve Binder had a radically different vision.
 He wanted to showcase the raw, electrifying performer that Elvis truly was.
 A battle of wills ensued, and fortunately for music history, Binder won.